awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 // current page: intro to Cluster Autoscaler
 # Cluster Autoscaler<a name="cluster-autoscaler"></a>

 The Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) automatically adjusts the number of nodes in your cluster.
 It watches for pods that fail to schedule and for nodes that are underutilized.
 More specifically, the AWS Cloud Provider implementation within Cluster Autoscaler controls the `.DesiredReplicas` field of EC2 Auto Scaling Groups.
+EC2 Auto Scaling Groups, which are flexible to a large number of use cases.

 **Node Groups** are an abstract Kubernetes concept for a group of nodes within a cluster.
 It is not a true Kubernetes resource, but exists as an abstraction in the Cluster Autoscaler, Cluster API, and other components.
 Nodes within a Node Group share properties like labels and taints, but may consist of multiple Availability Zones or Instance Types.

-**EC2 Auto Scaling Groups** can be used as an implementation of Node Groups on EC2.
+**EC2 Auto Scaling Groups** are a feature of AWS, and are used by the Cluster Autoscaler.
+They are flexible to a large number of use cases.
 EC2 Auto Scaling Groups are configured to launch instances that automatically join their Kubernetes Clusters and apply labels and taints to their corresponding Node resource in the Kubernetes API.

 For reference, [EKS Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) are implemented using EC2 Auto Scaling Groups, and are compatible with the Cluster Autoscaler.